Need Help? Give us a call.

 That does mean, however, that these businesses might be affected by the new pass-through deduction.
 The main difference that distinguishes a pass-through entity from a C-corp is how taxation is handled (hence, why we’re talking about it).
 So, rather than paying income taxes as a totally separate entity, the pass-through entity passes the profits and losses through to the owner.
 The business owner then reports that as personal income.
 (See, it’s passed through.)
 In that way, as the government sees it, the finances of the owner and the business are pretty intertwined.

-The absolute biggest thing you need to know is that under Trump’s new tax plan, small businesses that are filing as pass-throughs can take a 20% business income deduction.
+The absolute biggest thing you need to know is that under the Trump tax plan, small businesses that are filing as pass-throughs can take a 20% business income deduction.

 To qualify for this 20% deduction, business owners must have a taxable income of below $157,500 if single or $315,000 if married and filing jointly.
 So, if your business is structured as a sole proprietorship, partnership, LLC, or S-corp, you could qualify for this pass-through deduction of 20%.